 To prevent damage to the bilge pump, do not run it dry for a prolonged period of time.

 BILGE PUMP LOCATIONS

-Your boat has two bilge pumps.
-One is located in the aft bilge near the transom and can be accessed through the port center access plate in the motorwell.
-The second is in the rigging area under the aft berth.
-This pump can be reached through the lift out board under the center aft berth cushion.
+The aft bilge pump is located below the port center access plate in the motorwell.
+The forward bilge pump is located below the lift out board under the center aft berth cushion.

 CABIN LIGHTS